simphotonics/minimal_test/README.md

  * [`setUpAll`][setUpAll]: A callback that is run before the `body` of [`test`][test_function].
  * [`tearDownAll`][tearDownAll]: A callback that is run after the `body` of [`test`][test_function] has finished.
  * [`expect`][expect]: Compares two objects.
 An expect-test is considered passed if the two objects match.
  (Matching should be understood as a form of lax equality test.
-For example  two lists match if their entries match.)
+For example, two lists match if their entries match, however two empty list with different runtime type do not match.
+For more information see [`matcher_test.dart`][matcher_test.dart]).

   <details><summary> Show test file content. </summary>